 - 1 cup Parmesan cheese freshly grated

-With the heat on low, let the sauce gently simmer (NOT boil) for 2-3 minutes, stirring occasionally until it starts to thicken.
+- With the heat on low, let the sauce gently simmer (NOT boil) for 2-3 minutes, until it starts to thicken.
 Remove from heat and set aside.

-Cover baking dish with aluminum foil and bake in the preheated oven for 40 minutes.
+- Cover the baking dish with aluminum foil and bake in the preheated oven for 40 minutes.
 Until the potatoes are just tender and the sauce is bubbly.

-Remove foil and continue to cook for another 20-30 minutes, or until the potatoes are fully done and the top of a nice golden-brown color.
+- Remove foil and continue to cook for another 20-30 minutes, or until the potatoes are fully done and the top is a golden-brown color.

-Before removing from the oven, broil for a few minutes to crispy the cheese on top.
-Watch closely to not burn it.
+- Before removing from the oven, broil for a few minutes to brown the cheese on top.
+Watch to not burn it.